syedkarim00/da-heatmap/README.md

 1. Clone or download this repository.
 2. Open `index.html` in a modern browser.
 (For the best experience, serve it via a simple static server.)
-3. Explore the seeded data, then create your own habits from the library panel.
+3. Create your own habits from the library panel and start logging checkpoints from the daily list.

 ## Keyboard and mouse tips